Tonheuru/pti/intro_to_programming/backend.md

 ## Setting up Pairforce

+If you have Go installed on your computer, skip this chapter and code away!
+If not, don't worry, we will develop software on a cloud server from pairforce.io.
+Pairforce is a platform that allows remote pair programming.
+In this session, we use their cloud offering.

 - go to [pairforce.io](https://pairforce.io)
 - sign up (with email or Github account)
 - click on "dashboard"